Soundproofing a semi-detached home is rarely as simple as just soundproofing your party walls.

 This means that you are likely to hear impact sounds (sounds which travel via vibrations) such as footfall and plug sockets being used.

-The most effective way of fixing this issue is to decouple the joists.
+The most effective way of fixing this issue is to soundproof the joists by decoupling them.

-This involves cutting the joist so that they are no longer connected and are secured independently, it is also a good idea to fill the joist holes in the wall to prevent any air-borne sound from travelling through.
+This involves cutting the joist so that they are no longer connected and are secured independently, it is also a good idea to fill the joist holes in the wall to prevent any airborne sound from traveling through.

 Often doing this can completely resolve all noise problems.